-The Logging Equipment Option which includes skidder and rubber-tired log loader operating and maintenance, woods safety, identification and sorting of tree-species, quality control of logs, and decking.
+The Logging Equipment Option which includes skidder and rubber-tired log loader operating and maintenance, woods safety, identification and sorting of tree species, quality control of logs, and decking.

-Education: This course requires no special educational standing as a prerequisite.
-However, it would be to the applicant's advantage both on course and in securing employment to have completed Grade 12.

-Applicants must be a minimum of 17 years of General: age, physically suited to the work situation and able to adapt to rugged working conditions.
+ADMISSION REQUIREMENTS: This course requires no special educational standing as a prerequisite.
+However, it would be to the applicant's advantage both on course and in securing employment to have completed Grade 12, GED or BTSD IV.
+Applicants must be 17 years of age or older, physically suited to this type of work and able to adapt to rugged working conditions.
 Previous industrial experience, and a valid driver's licence preferred.

-LENGTH OF COURSE: COMMENCEMENT DATES: DRESS:
+LENGTH OF COURSE: 17 weeks.

-17 weeks.

-Classes begin every month.
-W.C.B. safety standards are adhered to and students must have safety footwear and clothing suitable for the work involved and weather conditions at the time of training.
+COMMENCEMENT DATES: Classes begin every month.

+DRESS: WCB safety standards are adhered to and students must have safety footwear and clothing suitable for the work involved and weather conditions at the time of training.
 Coveralls and safety hat with ear protectors are available on a loan basis.
-Students are further required to pay a \$10 tool deposit at the time of registration.
-COLLEGE CREDIT: 18 semester hours.